SIA-Institute/wiki_k12_shooting/README.md

 # Data Mining

-1. Useing __Roberta__ model to do Q/A task on "Descripton column", I asked __"Which school?"__ to extracted School name, and also did Spacy NER looking for "ORG" for benchmarking, the result shows Roberta extracted data more effectively.
+1. Using __Roberta__ model to do Q/A task on "Descripton" column, I asked __"Which school?"__ to extracted School name, and also did Spacy NER for specific "ORG" tag for benchmarking, the result shows Roberta extracted data more effectively.
-2. Using GCP Place API to find school's information on google map, the queried data inludes detailed address, location, useer reviews etc. I extracted county data and saved in 'County" column with _school_county.csv_
+2. Using GCP Place API to find school's information on google map, the queried data including address, administrative info, useer reviews etc. I extracted county data only and saved in 'County" column with _school_county.csv_
-3. School's google map detail information is saved in _school_detail.pkl_, it is a dictionary, key is the index of school_county.csv.
+3. The rest of school's google map detail information is saved in _school_detail.pkl_, it is a dictionary, key is the index of school_county.csv.

 # Connect with Census data